 Tapeworms can leave the dog’s internal body and settle on its fur or anus.
 They also appear on the pet’s stool.
 Dog owners should look out for small, flat, and moving segments in these areas.
 They often look like small pieces of rice or hard yellow specks.

 A dog can scoot because of different issues with its anal glands.
 This problem is also common among dogs with worms.
 These parasites cause itching in the bottom area, and the pet has to rub its rear end on the floor to relieve the itch.
-In severe cases, you might notice that the pet is licking or biting its bottom.
+You might notice the pet licking or biting its bottom in severe cases.
 Frequent scratching or biting can cause this area to swell.

 A dog’s skin is likely to swell when the intestinal worms migrate through the skin and other body organs.
 A dog cannot have healthy skin without adequate nutrients.